Microsoft Office 2010: Installation and deployment

 Office 2010 introduces a new Click-to-Run installation process based on Microsoft App-V Version 4 streaming and virtualization technology as an alternative to the traditional Windows Installer-based installation process for the Home and Student and Home and Business editions, and as a mandatory installation process for the Starter edition.
 Click-to-Run products install in a virtualized environment (a Q: partition) that downloads product features in the background after the programs have been installed so that users can immediately begin using the programs.
 The download process is optimized for broadband connections.
+Only three editions of Office 2010 were released with Click-To-Run — Home and Business 2010, Starter 2010 and Home and Student 2010.
+The rest of the Office 2010 editions used Windows Installer.

 During the Office 2010 retail lifecycle Microsoft, in collaboration with original equipment manufacturers (OEMs) and retail partners, introduced a Product Key Card licensing program that allowed users to purchase a single license to activate Home and Student, Home and Business, and Professional editions preinstalled on personal computers at a reduced cost when compared with traditional retail media.
 Product Key Card versions are restricted to a single machine.

-Volume license versions of Office 2010 require product activation.
+Volume license versions of Office 2010 also require product activation.
 Office 2007's product activation was only required for OEM or retail versions of the product.